If you find this post useful, please consider supporting my work by sponsoring me on GitHub: Sponsor on GitHub

 1. Take $\mathbb{R}^{m \times n}$

-2. Equip the tangent spaces with the spectral norm
+2. Equip the tangent spaces with the Spectral norm

 3. Do first-order optimization on the resulting manifold